peterse/peterse.github.io/docs/_posts/2025-09-06-QEC-eats-QCSE.md

 ### QEC eats scirate?

-(Scirate)[] is an ~~online popularity contest~~ website that lets people upvote and comment arXiv submissions[^2].
+[Scirate]() is an ~~online popularity contest~~ website that lets people upvote and comment arXiv submissions[^2].
 It is used almost exclusively by the quantum computing research community.
 Usage of scirate is growing rapidly, as the number of `quant-ph` submissions balloons beyond what is easily skimmable in a daily email[^3].
 We can see here that QEC-related make up a growing fraction of submissions that get attention on on Scirate[^4].

 ![QEC scirate question fractions](/assets/2025-09-06/qec_scirate.png) *Among papers that get attention (at least 5 upvotes) on Scirate, QEC represents a growing fraction.
 It is a "cool" subfield.*

 ### Bonus: QML: hot or not?

 Out of personal curiousity, I took a look at how QEC compares to another hot subfield, "quantum machine learning" (QML).
-Even with all the hype that QML has a bad reputation for, the growth rate for this subfield is actually slightly lower than QEC in the same time period!
-But, as is clear from Scirate, QML papers make up a shrinking fraction of papers that receive attention on Scirate.
+Even with all the hype that QML has a (bad) reputation for, the growth rate for submissions in this subfield is actually slightly lower than QEC in the same time period!
+But, as is clear from Scirate, QML papers make up a shrinking fraction of the cool papers.

-![QML scirate question fractions](/assets/2025-09-06/qml.png) *The number of QML-related submissions is growing rapidly, but this topic is clearly `"uncool" as measured by Scirate voters.*
+![QML scirate question fractions](/assets/2025-09-06/qml.png) *The number of QML-related submissions is growing rapidly, but this topic is decidedly `"uncool" as measured by Scirate voters.*

 ### Methods

 The keywords for categorizing `quant-ph` submissions are below.
 Note that these lists are short, so the trend lines can be thought of as lower bounds.
-For finding QEC submissions, the token "code" is too cross-disciplinary and gives thousands of non-QEC hits.
+Obviously this is a fuzzy matching process and submissions can be cross-disciplinary, so treat these numbers as loose estimates.

 ```
 QEC hits: